-Mobile gamers flock towards games that are free-to-play and feature loot box mechanics, known as gacha games.
+Mobile gamers flock towards free-to-play games that feature loot box mechanics, known as gacha games.
 All of the biggest mobile games right now are gacha games, including Raid: Shadow Legends.
 These mechanics allow players to play for free, enjoy the game’s universe, but then have the option for players to then give back to the developers if they like the game while also getting in-game elements as a reward for their backing.

 Games to launch on Stadia

 Google Stadia’s launch was miscalculated, to say the least.
 But as Google continues to support the platform with more games launching on it this year, it could steadily grow in popularity – particularly when the free subscription model finally launches.
 That said, the business model still isn’t great, with gamers asked to pay full price for a game they won’t even own as opposed to the much hoped for ‘Netflix for gaming’ model.

 In 2020, more studios will be careful about releasing their titles too soon, mobile gaming will continue to be wildly popular, and Stadia may actually find its footing.